Oily Scalp: Causes and Treatments

 Too much sebum can not only block our pores (a potential cause of spots), but also travels down the hair shaft and leaves our hair feeling greasy, limp and dull.
 Here are the six main reasons you could be suffering from oily hair, as well as the most suitable oily scalp treatments.

-3/ Skin type: Some of us are just born with skin (including the scalp) that naturally produces higher levels of oil.
+Some of us are just born with skin (including the scalp) that naturally produces higher levels of oil.
 It's common for those who suffer from acne, for example, to also experience oily hair.
 Your body just doesn't know how much sebum to produce.
 The solution to a naturally oily scalp is in the haircare you use.
-A purifying and balancing shampoo like Pure Resource from Serie Expert will help keep the scalp clean.
+A purifying and balancing shampoo like Scalp Advanced Anti-Oiliness Dermo-Purifier Shampoo, followed by the Anti-Discomfort Intense Soother Treatment will help keep the scalp clean.

-6/ Environment: Our everyday environments have a more important role on our hair health than you might realise.
+Our everyday environments have a more important role on our hair health than you might realise.
 Not to mention the wind and rain that can disrupt your carefully constructed style, often forcing us to over-style our hair and cause build-up that then weighs the hair down.
-While quitting your job might not be an option, you can help purify and support your hair's health with a gentle cleanser like the Pure Resource shampoo by Serie Expert.
-Enriched with citramine and Vitamin E, it helps lift residue and produce build-up.
+While quitting your job might not be an option, you can help purify and support your hair's health with a gentle cleanser like the Scalp Advanced Anti-Oiliness Dermo-Purifier Shampoo or 2-in-1 Deep Purifier Clay.
+Enriched with 3% AHA and 6% Clay so after 1 use, scalp sebum is decreased by up to 78%*.

 Find your best oily scalp treatment by understanding the different causes behind it and, if ever in doubt, see an expert!